dagims/AbTextSumm/README.md

 A major part of the word graph generation code has been taken from https://github.com/boudinfl/takahe.

-The main program is in txtsumm/Example.py.
+The main program is Example.py.

+Before running the demo download a language model.
+The 3-gram models from [here](https://www.keithv.com/software/giga/) perform
+well.

 Given a passage, it can generate a summary using the following code:
 ```
   list_Sentences=segmentize(passage)